PetrochukM/HParams/README.md

 ```

 HParams supports optional configuration typechecking to help you find bugs.
 To ensure correctness,
-this throws errors or warnings if a hyperparameter is missing a configuration.
+it throws errors or warnings if a hyperparameter is missing a configuration.
 Finally, the
 decorator adds little to no runtime overhead (< 1e-05 seconds) per function.

 ### Set Defaults

-Configure PyTorch and Tensorflow defaults to match globally, like so:
+Configure PyTorch and Tensorflow defaults to match globally via:

 ```python
 from torch.nn import BatchNorm1d